 Nevertheless, the supply-and-demand law prevails.
 This ubiquity the Internet grants translators also provides them with a benchmark on worldwide translation rates, in order to adapt to this globalized market.
 Assuming that nobody wants to sell their work for less than it's worth, and that whoever practices overly high prices will be in low demand, translation market rates are gradually settling worldwide.

 However translation services exist in countless levels of complexity and quality.
 A competent translator who charges too little will be overwhelmed with work, and won't be able to earn a living.
-An incompetent translator who overcharges their low quality work will soon run out of clients.
-Hence there is a natural settling of prices, though it is not sufficiently reliable for anyone to believe that translation quality will be proportional to its cost; nevertheless, it is some reference.
+An incompetent translator overcharging for their low quality work will soon run out of clients.
+Hence there is a natural settling of prices.
+Though it is not sufficiently reliable for anyone to believe that translation quality will be proportional to its cost, it is some reference.
 Though I charge for everything I do, I try to sell my clients out of requesting anything they don't need.
 The most recurrent case is asking me for both the transcript and translation of a video for dubbing or subtitling.
 The transcript adds to the cost, and is completely unnecessary for the translation.
 Likewise I eliminate any work that the client won't have any use for.
 Honest work and quality for a fair price.
 If this is what you want, send me an e-mail, or use one of the options from the Express Estimates.
 It will be my pleasure to help you, even if it's only to check on your needs and the most viable options.